ljgarcia/Deleteme/paper.md

 # Future work

-Regarding the generation of ShEX shapes, HCLS team plans to Check the compliance of other HCLS dataset metadata documents on the web and report to the community our findings while Bioschemas will work on a validation platform that can later communicate with the FAIR evaluator.
+Regarding the generation of ShEX shapes, HCLS team plans to check the compliance of other HCLS dataset metadata documents on the web and report to the community our findings while Bioschemas will work on a validation platform that can later communicate with the FAIR evaluator.
 Regarding DisGeNET, the ShEX shapes will be finalized and move to a more automatic generation.

-In order to overcome the necessity to learn yet another syntax, i.e., ShEx syntax, the work with the ShEx will continue.
+In order to overcome the necessity to learn yet another syntax, i.e., ShEx syntax, the work on ShEx tooling will continue.
 Currently, the ShEX creator is a rough prototype.
 Future work consists of (i) making the code more stable and potentially publish it as npm module and  (ii) integrate the ShEX creator within the RDFShape tool website, so it could further be combined with existing functionality, e.g., ShEX visualization in RDFShape platform.

 RDFShape will continue using user feedback to improve the services provided, taking into account scalability requirements of big SPARQL endpoints.
 Several issues appeared when validating those big data portals, such as the need to improve error messages, and to handle streaming validation for big RDF data.
 Regarding the visualization, we will work an a direction similar to the one carried out by the Japanese Life Science Database Integration portal `[@noauthor_home_nodate]`.
 This portal uses data model representations drawn manually, combining instances and schemas.
 In such a way, they can show a visualization that users will follow more easily as they will observe real data rather than only the underlying model.
 Future work could extend the visualization capabilities of RDFShape to automatically generate those kind of visualizations.
 Other future works on the RDFShape platform include the development of Jupyter notebooks integrating and showcasing the different tools provided.